Provenance Graph Kernel: Provenance Kernel Framework

 \begin{definition}[Provenance $\depth$-types] Let $G$ be a graph and $v \in V$.
 Let $\mathcal{W}^\depth(v) $ be the set of all label-walks of length $\depth$ starting at $v$.
 We now capture all the labels that are equally distant from $v$: we define, for $1 \leq i \leq \depth$,

-as the set of edge labels that are in the $(\depth-i)$-th layer when counting from $v$.\negmedspace\footnote{This apparent reversed choice of indexing will simplify the algorithm to infer such provenance types presented in the next section.
+as the set of edge labels that are in the $(\depth-i)$-th layer when counting from $v$.\negmedspace\footnote{This apparent reversed choice of indexing will simplify the algorithm to infer such provenance types.
 The intuition is that, with this notation, $\edgeset^{\depth}_0$ always refers to node labels for any $\depth$.} For $i =0$, we define